-On completion of this module, students should be able to.
+On completion of this module, students will be able to:

-- 1. Demonstrate further that they can cope with a significant degree of clarity, precision and fluency, taking part in informal amd formal exchanges, as in the work place or in social settings.
-Demonstrate a sufficient knowledge of the language to describe people, places and processes, express opinions and develop arguments using both basic structures and complex forms. - 2.
-Extract additional information from texts (i.e.: literaries, newspapers, advertisements), being able to understand reports and articles about contemporary issues. - 3.
-Expand their translation skills with significant degree of accuracy and in an appropriate style - 4.
-Strengthen the clarity, precision and fluency of their writing, using a wide range of vocabulary and with a significant level of linguistic accuracy.
+- 1. demonstrate that they can cope with a significant degree of clarity, precision and fluency, taking part in informal amd formal exchanges, as in the work place or in social settings.
+Demonstrate a sufficient knowledge of the language to describe people, places and processes, express opinions and develop arguments using both basic structures and complex forms. - 2. extract specific information from texts (i.e.: literaries, newspapers, advertisements), being able to understand reports and articles about contemporary issues. - 3. translate with significant degree of accuracy and in an appropriate style - 4. write French with clarity, precision and fluency, using a wide range of vocabulary and with a significant level of linguistic accuracy.